-- 1. Direct Administration to implement a new service for residents to request angle parking in cul-de-sacs of any configuration, where the suitability and number of parking spaces will be determined by Administration's case-by-case assessment; - 2.
-Direct Administration to recover the costs associated with the necessary review, assessment and installation of signs and pavement marking from the Applicant; and - 3.
+- 1. Direct Administration to: - a) implement a new service for residents to request angle parking in cul-de-sacs, where the cul-de-sac has a minimum radius of 15 metres [Recommended Option]; - b) implement a new service for residents to request angle parking in cul-de-sacs of any configuration, where the suitability and number of parking spaces will be determined by Administration's case-by-case assessment; - 2.
+Direct Administration to recover the costs associated with the necessary review, assessment and installation of signs and pavement marking from the Applicant; - 3.
 Support the Calgary Parking Authority's proposal to implement a 2018 pilot project to issue warnings for first-time angle parking violations in residential cul-de-sacs.